vroegop-nu/blender-asset-window/README.md

 | is_lintel             | boolean | Stored as True on every lintel vertex                            |
 | is_window_sill        | boolean | Stored as True on every sill vertex                              |
 | is_outer_edge         | boolean | Stored on the outer edges of the window frames (inner and outer) |

+# Materials

+## Window Pane Glass

+A high gloss material that uses the vertex color as a base color and combines the object position with the v_origin attribute to randomly generate a normal rotation.
+The material makes the panes have a slightly different reflection angle.